muppet922/counter-strike-1.6-hacks/readme.md

 Sure not.
 I am not **responsible** if you get get banned by VAC, sXe, myac, gameguard or whatever anticheat bans you.

 Here's a trick.
 If you want to cheat on public gameservers, just write in launch options -insecure.
-This disable VAC and you can use the cheats without stress.
+This disable VAC and you can use the cheats without stress just on VAC.

 ## VIRUS!!!! wyd.